for (the) want of something

 The idiom "for want of something" has its origins in the English language, and it has been used in literature and storytelling for centuries.
 It is often found in moral tales and fables.
 The phrase is used to describe a chain of events or consequences that result from the absence or lack of a specific thing or action.
 It emphasizes that a series of negative outcomes occurred because something necessary was missing.

-The project failed for the want of adequate funding.
+The project failed for want of funding.

 LanGeek